kigyui/latexpatterns/inflatablehips/02-pattern.md

 ## Your measurements

-Open Seamly2D open the "vat" file and edit the measurements.
+Open Seamly2D open the main pattern and go to the menu to edit the "My measurements".
 Take the measurements the pattern needs and enter ones to match you.
 Latex is forgiving a little, but you must use your exact measurements, don't pull the tapemeasure tight or have it loose.
 The pattern is designed